ohshitgorillas/EntropPy/README.md

 * **Insertions**: Additional characters (e.g., `apple` → `applew` via `e→w`).

 ## Inspiration / Why Espanso?
 This project originated as a tool for [QMK Firmware](https://qmk.fm/) and still has a [sibling for generating QMK dictionaries](https://github.com/ohshitgorillas/qmk_userspace/tree/main/autocorrect/ac_generator).
 I was dissatisfied with existing autocorrect dictionaries, which were bloated with spelling mistakes caused by genuine lack of knowledge rather than mechanical typing errors (e.g., `definately` → `definitely`).
 I know how to spell, I just have fat fingers.

-After manually entering my own mistakes for a while, I realized I didn't need a pre-existing dictionary—I could generate an arbitrarily large corpus of typos algorithmically.
-This insight led to the creation of this project.
+After manually entering my own mistakes for a while, I realized I didn't need a pre-existing dictionary.
+I could generate an arbitrarily large corpus of typos algorithmically, which led to the creation of this project.

 However, keyboard microcontrollers have limited storage capacity.
-My personal QMK keyboard can only store about 1,100 corrections, while we can algorithmically generate tens of thousands of unique patterns.
-Espanso runs on the host OS and supports arbitrarily large dictionaries, making it the perfect platform for this project.
+My personal QMK keyboard can only store about 1,100 corrections, whereas this script can produce hundreds of thousands of unique corrections in 10–20 minutes.
+It quickly became clear that this project was overkill for QMK, so I searched for another platform to process these typos.

+I immediately found Espanso, and it's perfect.
+Espanso runs on any OS at the host level and supports arbitrarily large dictionaries, making it the ideal platform for this project.

 ## Features

 * **Smart Boundary Detection**: Automatically assigns Espanso word boundaries (`word: true`, `left_word: true`, etc.) to prevent typos from triggering inside other valid words (e.g., prevents `no` → `on` from triggering inside the word `noon`).
 * **Collision Resolution**: If a typo maps to multiple valid words (e.g., `thn` could be `then`, `than`, or `thin`), the script uses frequency analysis to pick the statistically likely correction or discards it if ambiguous. (`then` and `than` are far more frequent than `thin`, but themselves have a frequency ratio close to 1, so `thn` is considered ambiguous and skipped.)
-* **Pattern Generalization**: Automatically detects repeated suffix patterns (e.g., `-atoin` → `-ation` and `-ntoin` → `-ntion` are simplified to `-toin` → `-toin`) and creates generalized rules, reducing dictionary size.
+* **Pattern Generalization**: Automatically detects repeated patterns (e.g., `-atoin` → `-ation` and `-ntoin` → `-ntion` are simplified to `-toin` → `-tion`) and creates generalized rules, reducing dictionary size.
 * **Comprehensive Reporting**: Generate detailed reports showing collisions, pattern decisions, substring conflicts, and performance metrics—invaluable for understanding and tuning the generator.
 * **Espanso Optimization**: Outputs alphabetically organized YAML files to keep sizes manageable and organization clean.
 * **Highly Configurable**: Customize input lists, exclusion patterns, adjacent key mappings, and frequency thresholds.